facebook pixel

 What Is a W-2 Tax Form?

 The W-2 provides employees with needed tax filing information like wages and taxes withheld.
 Employers must send W-2 tax forms to employees and the IRS at the end of the year.
-The deadline is January 31.

 The law requires and enforces deadlines to allow ample time for employees to file their taxes.
 The deadline for filing taxes in most situations is April 15.

 The W-2 might not be issued to every person on a company’s payroll.
-Issue the form W-2 to those employees earning wages, salaries, or tips.
+Issue the W-2 form to those employees earning wages, salaries, or tips.
 But, any freelance and contract employees should be issued a 1099-MISC.

 Use the form 1099 for any income or earnings not reported on a W-2.
 This includes bank account interest (1099-INT), investment dividends (1099-DIV), and retirement account dividends (1099-R).

-Both the W-2 and the form 1099 are used to complete a tax return like Form 1040.
+Both the W-2 and the Form 1099 are used to complete a tax return like Form 1040.

 What Is Included in a Form for W-2?